evertheylen/logicpy/README.md

   - Lots of generators for a Prolog-like runtime (works pretty well, see the backtracking implementation in `logicpy/builtin.py`!)
   - Some little hacky tricks to provide the interface (these are somewhat more brittle)

+## License?

+This project is licensed under the MIT License.